ofelcan164/API/sections/files.md

 You may limit files returned by keyword using query parameters, for example:
 `/api/v2/folders/<folder_id>/files.json?<query_param>=dogs`

-To search all files in your library by keyword via the API, obtain the root folder ID (`GET /folders/root.json`), this ID will never change, then call:
+To search all files in your library by keyword via the API, obtain the root folder ID (`GET /folders/root.json`).
+This ID will never change, then call:
 `/api/v2/folders/<root_folder_id>/files.json?<query_param>=dogs&recursive=true`

 The following filters/query parameters (*<query_param>*) can be used when requesting a folder's files: